 Many people want to improve their nutrition and overall health naturally.
-If you’re considering trying CBD for weight loss (or just to improve your general nutrition), Christy Thiel, our National Director of Education and Partner Relations at Seed2System weighed in on some of the most frequently-asked questions about this topic.
+If you’re considering trying CBD, or to improve your general nutrition, Christy Thiel, our Director of Education at Seed2System weighed in on some of the most frequently asked questions about this topic.
 Here’s what you need to know.

 WHAT ARE THE BASICS OF ADAPTOGENIC CBD AND GENERAL NUTRITION?

 Cannabidiol (or CBD) is an oil derived from the hemp plant.
-It’s an adaptogen, that is a non-toxic plant that can help stabilize the body, reduce stress, and return it to homeostasis.
-In general, CBD works on three major mechanisms that impact your overall health and weight loss.
+It’s an adaptogen, that is a non-toxic plant that may help reduce stress and stabilize the body, returning it to homeostasis.
+In general, CBD works on three major mechanisms that impact overall health.
 These include the:

 - Endocannabinoid system

 - Inflammation response

 One of the roles that the endocannabinoid system is responsible for is regulating your metabolism and body temperature, both of which play a part in weight management.

 In addition, CBD acts on the inflammatory response through specific receptors and cellular signaling in your body.
 This is a normal and protective response our body has.
 Unfortunately, this system and signaling can kick into high gear under certain circumstances, like chronic stress or other health conditions.
 In turn, this can lead to weight gain and a myriad of other symptoms.

 Finally, our parasympathetic nervous system is the system that restores the “rest and digest” response.
 This is the opposite of the “fight or flight” mechanism that’s dominant under chronic stress.
 CBD oil has the potential to calm this chronic stress response.